awsdocs/aws-codedeploy-user-guide/doc_source/resource-kit.md

 ## Resource Kit Bucket Names by Region<a name="resource-kit-bucket-names"></a>

 This table lists the names of *bucket\-name * replacements required for some procedures in the guide\.
-These are the names of the Amazon S3 buckets that contain the AWS CodeDeploy Resource Kit files\.
+These are the names of the Amazon S3 buckets that contain the CodeDeploy Resource Kit files\.

 ****